jamesfrh/lunchApp_FE/README.md

 restaurant by searching for the session code.
 6. A user should not be able to join a session that has already ended.

-#Future releases that can be considered for automatic deployment and scalability
-1. Dockerize the application by creating an image
-2. Pushing the image to AWS ECR and then deploying on ECS fargate
-3. Use RDS mysql
-4. Create a pipeline on AWS which handles the automatic deployment of codes from codeCommit -> codebuild -> codedeply -> ECR -> ECS

 ### Prerequisites